A personal HTTP server for serving one-time-use shell scripts

 echo "apt-get install emacs-nox" | curlbomb --ssh email@example.com:8080

-The above command connects to example.com and forwards the curlbomb HTTP port to example.com:8080.
-Users on example.com will be able to fetch the resource from localhost:8080.
+The above command connects to example.com over SSH (port 22 by default) and forwards the local curlbomb HTTP port to example.com:8080.
+This SSH tunnel is left open for as long as curlbomb remains running.
+Any user on example.com will be able to fetch the resource from localhost:8080.
 If you want anyone in the world to be able to fetch example.com:8080 you will need to modify the sshd_config of the server to allow GatewayPorts:

 # Put this in your /etc/ssh/sshd_config and restart your ssh service: Gatewayports clientspecified